Little Bit Recipes

 Adding sugar to blueberries and lemon juice.

-In a bowl, stir together the blueberries, 1 tablespoon sugar and lemon juice until well combined.
+Stir together the fresh blueberries (or frozen berries), 1 tablespoon sugar and lemon juice until well combined.

 Adding milk to other cobbler topping ingredients in mixer bowl.